HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 I suggested to name the number Rachel[^1] in honor of his mother, but Benjamin replied: "This is not a good name for a number".
-So we went with "GooglePlexilliardenSeptillion" and appended it to his list.
+So we went with "GoogolPlexilliardenSeptillion" and appended it to his list.

 While gigantically large numbers fascinated him clearly most, he also